ClickedTran/FixItemUI/README.md

   percent: 1 #Each durability percentage is equal to x(amount) exp, please default to 1!!
   price: 10
   successfully: "§l§aYou have repaired item §6{item_name} a for §b{price} exp"
-  fail: "§l§cYou do not have enough §6{price} §cto fix this item!"
+  fail: "§l§cYou do not have enough §6{price} §cexp to fix this item!"

 #NOTE
 #{price} = repair money